SWTST/data_learning_journey/projects/fabric-projects/sql-fabric-migration-practical/SFMP-session2.md

 ![image](../../../images-diagrams/migration-pipeline-bronze2.png)

-An issue I found intially was using the below inside my CopyData source activity.
+An issue I found initially was using the below inside my CopyData source activity.
 ```
 @item().FQTN
 ```